-Thus, Ayurveda is a firm believer in cross-referencing and parallel treatment of doshas & gunas.
-For instance, the presence of some degree of tamas, which often translates as trauma, pain or debility, is inevitable in deep-seated doshic imbalances and consequently, parallel treatment of doshas & gunas form a good foundation to approach Ayurvedic Psychology.
-Ayurvedic practice recognizes the psychology of doshas & guna.
-In this schema, the mind plays the protagonist while body is just a supporting actor where the imbalances get lodged.
+Thus, Ayurveda is a firm believer in cross-referencing and parallel treatment of ayurvedic doshas & gunas.
+For instance, the presence of some degree of tamas, which often translates as trauma, pain or debility, is inevitable in deep-seated doshic imbalances and consequently, parallel treatment of ayurvedic doshas & gunas form a good foundation to approach Ayurvedic Psychology.
+Ayurvedic practice recognizes the psychology of ayurvedic doshas & guna.
+In this schema, the mind plays the protagonist while the body is just a supporting actor where the imbalances get lodged.

 SUFFERING: Physical & psychological